xmlking/micro-apps/docs/introduction/gitflow.md

 __Hotfix branches__ are used to create emergency fixes:

 - Hotfixes arise from the necessity to act immediately upon an undesired state of a live production version
-- May be branched off from the corresponding tag on the master branch that marks the production version.
+- May be branched off from the corresponding tag on the main branch that marks the production version.

 ![GitFlow hotfix branch](../images/GitFlowHotfixBranch.png)